 NEXSYS® Component Technology enables avionics systems engineers to solve a myriad of complex system integration challenges directly inside of our best-in-class VIVISUN® lighted pushbutton switches and in a NEXSYS Module.

-The Application Notes featured here show a few of the possible system and integration solutions that can be achieved using the LOGIC Component Technology mix-and-match electronics, such as electronic latching flip-flops, electronic relays, Boolean logic arrays, edge-detecting pulse timers, DC voltage sensors, diodes and terminal blocks.
+The Application Notes featured here show a few of the possible system and integration solutions that can be achieved using the NEXSYS Component Technology mix-and-match electronics, such as electronic latching flip-flops, electronic relays, Boolean logic arrays, edge-detecting pulse timers, DC voltage sensors, diodes and terminal blocks.

 This example eliminates the need for a mechanical switch guard on an aircraft door control switch.
 The door open switch contacts must be held closed for 2.5 seconds to activate the opening process.
 Inadvertent contact with the switch for less than 2.5 seconds will be ignored preventing accidental opening of the door.
 The application also includes a 10 second motor run and a limit switch interrupt.

 This example demonstrates a traditional illuminated pushbutton switch cycling through 6 electrically isolated states.
 Each time the pushbutton switch is depressed the output advances to the next state simulating the function of a mechanical rotary switch.
 The pushbutton legend illumination also presents a visual indication of the active progressive states.

 In this example, NEXSYS Component Technology is used to perform the function of a traditional dropout relay.
 The components transition from normally closed (NC) to open (high impedance) and uses the change of state to illuminate a separate indicator message.